vjadhav702/PostgresqlConf/proposal.md

-### Multi-Tenant PostgreSQL-as-a-service in SAP Multi-Cloud PLatform
+### Multi-Tenant PostgreSQL-as-a-service in SAP Cloud PLatform

 SAP MultiCloud Platform is an open platform-as-a-service (PaaS) product that provides core platform and backing services, for building and extending cloud applications on multiple cloud infrastructure providers.